Okavango delta

 Before traveling to Botswana, learning about the local language, culture, and daily life adds an extra layer to your journey and helps you connect more deeply with the Batswana, the people of Botswana, along the way.

 English is the official language and is widely spoken throughout the country, particularly in cities, safari lodges, and within the tourism industry.
 The national language is Setswana, which is spoken by the vast majority of the population.
-Learning a few basic words in Setswana, starting with the universal greeting Dumela, which means hello, is highly appreciated and will immediately bring a smile to the faces of the locals you meet.
+Learning a few basic words in Setswana, starting with the universal greeting “Dumela,” which means “hello,” is highly appreciated and will immediately bring a smile to the faces of the locals you meet.

 The Batswana are known for being peaceful, exceptionally welcoming, and proud of their beautiful country.
 Botswana is one of the most stable and peaceful democracies in Africa, and this is reflected in the calm, respectful atmosphere of daily life.
 The culture is deeply rooted in the concept of Botho, a traditional philosophy centered on mutual respect, community, and human dignity.
 Greetings play an essential role in daily etiquette, and it is considered polite to always exchange a warm greeting before asking for directions or beginning a conversation.